ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 -
 ---
 ## Extra Notes
-- Damage dealt to cards in dream/reality is permanent (until they leave).
+- Damage dealt to cards in horizon/battlefield is permanent (until they leave).
 	- If a card is given a health buff, then takes damage, then the buff goes away, the full extent of the health buff is taken away still.
 Whenever a health buff goes away, the unit effectively takes that much damage.
-- Targets for cards are chosen as you play the card (as it enters dream), not on resolution.
+- Targets for cards are chosen as you play the card (as it enters horizon), not on resolution.
 Same for abilities.
 The arrive ability is quite common and has specific rules surrounding it, that targets are chosen as you play the card if possible.
-- The reality zone has a limit of 8 non location cards and 8 location cards (for each player).
+- The battlefield zone has a limit of 8 non location cards and 8 location cards (for each player).
 	- This is mainly to not have to handle an indefinite number of cards online, the exact number can change a bit.
 	- Online, locations can stack up on top over each other in a corner of the board or something, and not count towards the main board limit.
 	- If a card would enter a full board, the player should be prompted to choose a board slot / card on the board to replace (in which case the old card and any weapons on the board space are discarded as the new card arrives), or allow the new card to be discarded instead.
 		- There is not a clear answer for how the exact timing of this should work, and if the board is full whether the new card should enter and then be discarded or simply never enter in the first place.

-### Advanced notes on timing rules and dream:
+### Advanced notes on timing rules and the horizon:
-- If during dream effect resolution one or more new cards/abilities are put into dream that are not at ∞ speed, resolution stops, and the player not in control of the new top most card/effect becomes the active player.
+- If during horizon effect resolution one or more new cards/abilities are put into horizon that are not at ∞ speed, resolution stops, and the player not in control of the new top most card/effect becomes the active player.
-	- Maybe also: If new non infinite speed cards/effects are put into dream by an infinite speed effect and the active player passes, it does not cause them to resolve & instead the other player becomes active.
+	- Maybe also: If new non infinite speed cards/effects are put into horizon by an infinite speed effect and the active player passes, it does not cause them to resolve & instead the other player becomes active.
-- If effects would trigger simultaneously, they are put into dream all at once, in order of, from top to bottom:
+- If effects would trigger simultaneously, they are put into horizon all at once, in order of, from top to bottom:
 	- Effects from the first player in the round above effects from other players.
-	- Top to bottom, triggers from cards in: Dream, Reality, Memory.
+	- Top to bottom, triggers from cards in: horizon, battlefield, Memory.
-		- Dream, top to bottom: Cards higher in dream to cards lower in dream.
+		- Horizon, top to bottom: Cards higher in horizon to cards lower in the horizon.
-		- Reality, top to bottom: Cards on the left side of a players reality zone to cards on the right side of their reality zone (combatting cards are assumed to be to the left of non combatting cards).
+		- Battlefield, top to bottom: Cards on the left side of a players battlefield zone to cards on the right side of their battlefield zone (combatting cards are assumed to be to the left of non combatting cards).
 		- Memory, top to bottom: Cards higher in memory to cards lower in memory.
 - New cards arrive in memory above cards already in memory.
-- All new cards arrive in reality to the right of cards already in reality.
+- All new cards arrive in battlefield to the right of cards already in battlefield.
 Attacking allows the attacking player to choose the order of their attacking units.
 Blocking forces the blocking units to match the location/order of the attacking units.
-At end of combat all attacking/blocking units return to the rest of the reality zone on the left of cards already there that didn't attack/block, in the same order/arrangement they were in combat.
+At end of combat all attacking/blocking units return to the rest of the battlefield zone on the left of cards already there that didn't attack/block, in the same order/arrangement they were in combat.
-- If multiple effects that require targets to be chosen are put into dream simultaneously, targets must be chosen for the bottom most effect(s) first.
+- If multiple effects that require targets to be chosen are put into the horizon simultaneously, targets must be chosen for the bottom most effect(s) first.
 - If multiple cards are in one board space (such as with weapons), the card on the bottom (the weapon) is assumed to be to the right of the card on top.
 ---
 # Some Random Card Examples